Start Here

 • Once you truly understand the Major scale, the rest of music starts making sense.

 Step 2.
-See how the chords are built from those notes.
+See how the chords of a key are built from those notes.

-• Each key has six main chords that come straight from the Major scale.
+• Each key has six main chords that come straight from the seven notes of the Major scale.

 • They literally come from stacking every other note of the scale.

 Step 3.
-Learn the notes that make each chord, and find them on your instrument
+Learn the notes that make up those chords, and find them on your instrument.

 • Knowing the notes and their locations lets you see that chords aren't random shapes.